 Delight your friends with this cunning trick!
-Can you explain how
+Can you explain how it works?

 If you can copy a network without lifting your pen off the paper and without drawing any line twice, then it is traversable.
 Decide which of these diagrams are traversable.

-Triangle numbers can be represented by a triangular array of squares.
+Triangular numbers can be represented by a triangular array of squares.
 What do you notice about the sum of identical triangle numbers?

 Four bags contain a large number of 1s, 3s, 5s and 7s.
 Pick any ten numbers from the bags above so that their total is 37.